Coupled poro-elastic behavior of hyper-elastic membranes: Results and Discussion

 Here, $G$ is the shear modulus, and $J_m$ is the locking parameter, which characterize the Neo-Hookean response of the material, and $I_1$ is the first invariant of the deformation tensor.
-The material parameters can be determined either from uniaxial tensile tests or directly from bulge test measurements in our experiments.
+The material parameters can be determined either from uniaxial tensile tests or directly from bulge test measurements.
+For our experiments we draw on the material characterization done in a past study on a similar experimental setup in our lab \citep{das_nonlinear_2020}.

-Local deformation analysis (\Cref{sec:local_stretch}) confirms that the biaxial stress–strain relationship provides a good approximation of the overall membrane deformation.
+Local deformation analysis (\Cref{sec:local_stretch}) confirms that the biaxial stress-strain relationship provides a good approximation of the overall membrane deformation.
 However, its accuracy diminishes for large deformations ($w_0 \rightarrow 0.5 D$) and near the membrane mount ($r_0 \rightarrow 0.5 D$), where additional effects may become significant.

-Having access to the stress and stretch allows also to calculate the tension ($T_b$) in the membranes from the first Piola-Kirchhoff stress according to \citet{das_nonlinear_2020}:
+With the stress and stretch the membrane tension ($T_b$) can be calculated from the first Piola-Kirchhoff stress according to \citet{das_nonlinear_2020}:

 We introduce a Cauchy number as the ratio of membrane tension to pressure loading: